 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Significant weight loss is an accomplishment, but the sagging skin it leaves behind can cause embarrassment and frustration.
-And it’s more than a cosmetic concern.
-Excess skin is often uncomfortable, making it hard to bend your limbs, move around or exercise.
+More than only a cosmetic concern, excess skin is often uncomfortable, making it hard to bend your limbs, move around or exercise.
 If perspiration gets trapped in the skin folds, you can also develop rashes or yeast infections.

 The most effective way to treat excess skin is with body contouring plastic surgery.
-Body contouring is a group of one or more procedures that can remove loose skin and tissues.
-Body contouring can help improve the appearance of the abdomen, breasts, arms, face, neck and lower body after weight loss surgery.
-Liposuction is sometimes combined with skin removal to achieve the best results.
-Talk with a Mercy plastic surgeon to find out more.
+Body contouring is a group of one or more procedures that can remove loose skin and tissues as well as help improve the appearance of the abdomen, breasts, arms, face, neck and lower body after weight loss surgery.

 Building lean muscle under the skin can help fill it out.
 Work with your Mercy bariatric team to keep up with your exercise recommendations.
 Ask whether weight and resistance training can be incorporated into your regimen to strengthen your muscles.